St. Mark's College (University of Adelaide)

-St Mark's College is a university co-residential college in North Adelaide, South Australia.
+St Mark's College is an Australian university co-residential college in North Adelaide, South Australia.
 Founded in 1925, it is affiliated with the Anglican Church of Australia.
 It is the oldest residential college in South Australia and is associated with the University of Adelaide, the University of South Australia and Flinders University.
-Located next to St Peter's Cathedral on Pennington Terrace, the College houses 245 tertiary students in both dormitory and apartment accommodation.
+Located next to St Peter's Cathedral on Pennington Terrace, the college houses 245 tertiary students in both dormitory and apartment accommodation.

 History

 Foundation and opening

 The foundation of St Mark's College was driven by the demand for student accommodation, which the University of Adelaide did not provide at the time.
-The founders of the University believed that learning thrives best on 'haggis in a hovel', and that consequently there was no necessity for the provision of residence or its official control.
+The founders of the university believed that learning thrives best on 'haggis in a hovel', and that consequently there was no necessity for the provision of residence or its official control.
 It was thought that students should receive no tutorial assistance but rather sink or swim on a few lectures from their professors each week.
 The Reverend Julian Bickersteth led the drive to establish a residential college, with the Anglican Synod of the Diocese of Adelaide appointing a committee to that end in September 1920.

 Early in December 1921, a meeting of the provisional committee was held at St Peter's College.
 Negotiation for a site for the college began in 1922.
-By the end of the year, H. W. Hodgetts secured options to purchase, for about £10,000, the historic residence of the late Sir John Downer at Pennington Terrace, North Adelaide, together with the adjoining land on Kermode Street, a horse paddock and some old cottages.
+By the end of the year, H. W. Hodgetts secured options to purchase, for about £10,000, the historic residence of Sir John Downer at Pennington Terrace, North Adelaide, together with the adjoining land on Kermode Street, a horse paddock and some old cottages.
 This, with the subsequent purchase of neighbouring houses and land, gave room for a college of up to 150 students.
 While the proposed constitution fully safeguarded the Anglican character of the institution, it admitted a number of non-Anglicans to the council and opened the college freely to men of all faiths.

 Progress was very slow during 1923 and 1924.
 The funds which had purchased the property would not also suffice to open the college.
 Realising that the small funds available prohibited any building, the council instructed the architect, Walter Bagot, to adapt the Downer House to accommodate a single, or temporarily detached married Master; twelve tutors and students; a cook-housekeeper garlanded with the title of Matron, and two or three maids.
 In December the committee considered some forty Australian and New Zealand applications for the Mastership, together with some forty English names forwarded to them by Sir Francis Wylie of the Rhodes Trust.
-They announced the Mastership of St Mark's was to be Sir Archibald Grenfell Price on 17 December.
+They announced the mastership of St Mark's was to be Sir Grenfell Price on 17 December.